tanghao-xiaomi/docs/en/device_dev_guide/media/audio/Audio_Driver_Prin_desc.md

     - One of the more complex devices needs to implement the complete control and data interfaces.
     - The remaining simpler devices need to implement only a subset of the interfaces.

-Here's a formal English translation of the provided technical documentation section, tailored for inclusion in developer-facing documentation:

----

 ## Ⅶ. `audio_dma` Audio Lower-Half Driver Example

 ### 1. Overview of `audio_dma`

-`audio_dma` is a built-in audio lower-half driver provided by OpenVela, with its source code located at `drivers/audio/audio_dma.c`.
+`audio_dma` is a built-in audio lower-half driver provided by openvela, with its source code located at `drivers/audio/audio_dma.c`.
 This section explains its implementation in detail.

 ### 1.1 Data Structures